remi-riche/DynamicsWebApi/.github/README.md

 await dynamicsWebApi.updateEntity({ data: entityMetadata });
 ```

+> [!IMPORTANT]
-**Important!** When you update a table definition, you must publish your changes.
+> When you update a table definition, you must publish your changes.
 [More Info](https://learn.microsoft.com/en-us/power-apps/developer/model-driven-apps/publish-customizations).
 In our case we need to do an additional request to publish changes:

 ```ts
 await dynamicsWebApi.callAction({